Change is either changing for the better or it is slowly changing for the worse.

 You’ve met them.
 Those rare individuals who are determined to continue regardless of how difficult the circumstances.
 Determination literally means you are willing to put a “stake” in the ground.
 It is not a casual choice.
 There are very few things humans will determine to mark as permanent placeholders for their beliefs.

 Laughter heals the soul.
-Why is it that children laugh hundreds of times a day and adults laugh only _____ times.
-Laughter occurs when something unexpected happens that causes your brain to emit a signal to your lungs to expel short burst of air causing you to make audible noises that are a signal of joy all across the world.
+Why is it that children laugh hundreds of times a day and adults laugh only _____ times?
+Laughter occurs when something unexpected happens that causes your brain to emit a signal to your lungs to expel a short burst of air causing you to make audible noises that are a signal of joy all across the world.

 Perseverance reminds me of a road or a bridge – a specific course or path we all walk down.
 When you feel hopeless and lost, that is when perseverance counts the most.
 Perseverance is consciously choosing to stay on your path even in the midst of incredible difficulties.

 Having a sense of control or autonomy over your time and your actions is a powerful motivator.
 Freedom liberates you to dream and imagine and create.
 Freedom of stress is one of the most sought after psychological goals.

 Tenacity is a word originating with the meaning of adhesiveness.
 There are frequent times you will find you need to “stick together”.
 Tenacity never gives up.
 It never lets go.
 Willpower lives in the core of your being.
 Willpower moves you, motivates you and causes you to take action for good or for bad.
 This inner drive is the control center for many of the decisions you will choose to make moment to moment.

 Faithfulness is a rare quality in today’s world.
 It is choosing to remain reliable, trusted and constant.
 It carries a sense of attachment and devotion to people, causes, organizations and beliefs.
 Faithfulness is a foundational motivator.